cderose/dh-courses/tableau-workshop/README.md

 ## Next Steps, Cautions, & Additional Tips
 * To learn about joining multiple datasets, creating data stories, running calculations, and managing a Tableau server, watch Tableau's free [online training videos](https://www.tableau.com/learn/training/20201).
 * Word of caution: Tableau frequently has updates available, but they're not always backwards compatible.
 For that reason, you might not want to update to the newest version while you're in the middle of a project.
 * For additional practice and open datasets, check out [#MakeoverMonday](https://www.makeovermonday.co.uk/).
-Every week, Tableau shares a dataset and starter visualization, and challenges participants to remake it.
+Every week, Tableau shares a dataset and starter visualization, challenging participants to remake it.
 You can find the results and share your own remakes on [Twitter](https://twitter.com/hashtag/makeovermonday?ref_src=twsrc%5Egoogle%7Ctwcamp%5Eserp%7Ctwgr%5Ehashtag).
-Better yet, if you see a makeover visualization you like, try downloading the workbook from Tableau Public to see how it was made!
+Better yet, if you see a makeover visualization someone else created that you like, try downloading the workbook from Tableau Public to see how they made it!